French civil service

 Not all employees of the state and public institutions or corporations are civil servants; however, the media often incorrectly equate "government employee" or "employee of a public corporation" with fonctionnaire.
 For instance, most employees of the RATP and SNCF (metropolitan and national rail transport authorities) are not civil servants.
 The Civil Service is also sometimes incorrectly referred to as the administration, but, properly speaking, the administration is the compound of public administrations and public administrative establishments, not their employees.

 Most employment positions in the French civil service are open to citizens of the European Union.
 Others, especially in police and justice, are specifically reserved for nationals, while a minority are open regardless of citizenship.
 About half of the civil servants are employed in the French public education system.

-Divisions
+Corps and grades

 The Civil Service is divided into: